 - 1 1/2 tablespoons chopped fresh rosemary, leaves only

 - 4 cloves of garlic, chopped

 - 1 teaspoon freshly ground black pepper

-- Two racks of lamb, about a pound each, bones frenched
+- 2 pounds rack of lamb, bones frenched

 - 2 cups fresh parsley